 You inherit all title claims on the address when you buy a property in Canada.
 This means you could be liable for paying thousands of dollars in unpaid condo fees to the condo corporation.
 An estoppel certificate is essential because it provides written information about any outstanding claims or interests that may affect the title to a property.

 Typically a buyer will have the tenant or condo corporation (if buying a condo) complete an estoppel certificate to verify the seller doesn't owe them any money.
 This information simultaneously allows the buyer to understand if they are acquiring any debts and protect them.
+The purpose is to protect Homebuyers.
+Another way to ensure you are protected when buying a home is to understand how home insurance works in Canada.

 Usually, the seller of a property will pay for an estoppel certificate through their lawyer.
 The certificate costs between $200-$350 in Canada and is sent to the buyer's lawyer.
 Although it's not mandatory to have an estoppel certificate notarized, it does provide extra security.